ashleyvsch/ashleyvsch.github.io/resources/galaxy-tutorial.md

 >       - select each file outputted from Infer Experiment
 > - **<i class="fas fa-play"></i> Run Tool**

-Check out [here](/resources/assets/galaxy-tutorial/MultiQC_InferExperiment.html) for the full MultiQC report for each of the samples used in this study.
+Check out [here](/resources/assets/galaxy-tutorial/MultiQC_InferExperiment.html) for the full `MultiQC` report for each of the samples used in this study.
 Pay close attention to the % aligned.
 Notice they all have >90% antisense, which means they are all reverse stranded as expected.

 ## featureCounts

 Now that we have confirmed the strandedness, we can actually count all the genes!
-For this, we will use the featureCounts tool.
-In the tool search bar, search for featureCounts and select "featureCounts
+For this, we will use the `featureCounts` tool.
+In the tool search bar, search for `featureCounts` and select `featureCounts
-Measure gene expression in RNA-Seq experiments from SAM or BAM files".
+Measure gene expression in RNA-Seq experiments from SAM or BAM files`.

-> **<i class="fas fa-wrench"></i> with the following parameters:
+> **<i class="fas fa-wrench"></i> featureCounts** with the following parameters:
 > - Alignment file: select multiple datasets (middle icon)
 >   - select each of the mapped.bam files (output from STAR) for each sample
 > - Specify strand information: Stranded (Reverse)